houzhi0608/ComposePuppyPractice/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-Puppy Home is puppy adoption app!
+Puppy Home is a puppy adoption app!
 All of the UI components are all implemented by Jetpack Compose.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->